robertsledge/robertsledge/README.md

 <h1>Robert Sledge </h1>

 - 👋 Hi, I’m @robertsledge
 - 👀 I’m interested in learning as much as I can, whenever I can.
-Constantly moving, constantly learning.
 - 🌱 I’m currently learning more python, building a terrible port scanner.
 Ha.
 - 💞️ I’m looking to collaborate on anything infosec really.
 Could also be totally unrelated.
 Never know until you ask.
 - 📫 How to reach me?
 Right here on github, and on my socials below.